Alamofire/Alamofire/README.md

 Alamofire is an HTTP networking library written in Swift.
 Think of it as [AFNetworking](https://github.com/afnetworking/afnetworking), reimagined for the conventions of this new language.

 Of course, AFNetworking remains the premiere networking library available for Mac OS X and iOS, and can easily be used in Swift, just like any other Objective-C code. **AFNetworking is stable and reliable, and isn't going anywhere.** But for anyone looking for something a little more idiomatic to Swift, Alamofire may be right up your alley.
-(It's not a mutually-exclusive choice, either!
-AFNetworking & Alamofire will peacefully co-exist within the same codebase.)
+(It's not a mutually-exclusive choice, either—AFNetworking & Alamofire will peacefully co-exist within the same codebase.)

 > Alamofire is named after the [Alamo Fire flower](https://aggie-horticulture.tamu.edu/wildseed/alamofire.html), a hybrid variant of the Bluebonnet, the official state flower of Texas.